jelmd/snmp-export/README.md

 - replacing the metric name based on its value regex match
 - dropping labels based on label value regex match
 - remapping metric as well as label values
-- override regex\_extracts regex expansion results do not need to result into a float anymore, i.e. consistent behavior as without an override (label insertion for non-float values and metric value = 1.0).
+- non-numeric override regex\_extracts results, i.e. consistent behavior as without an override: for non-float values insert a label=value pair and set metric value = 1.0.
+- counter, gauge, Float, DateAndTime in override regex\_extracts (value gets converted to its decimal string representation first).
+So no need to force its type to e.g. DisplayString anymore, which would in turn cause its value to be set to 1.0.
 - injection of non-index based labels and related PDU values
+- chaining of index lookups even for indexes not being defined for the processed metric/table.
+- identity lookups (i.e. where the lookup name is the same as the source\_index name) do not pull in the related index table from the SNMP target anymore (instead it gets generated on the-fly).
 - automatic removal of leading and trailing whitespaces from PDU values
 - CLI output file option.